Variability of mesoscopic mechanical disorder in disordered solids: Introduction

-Glasses, and other amorphous solids such as granular materials, offer ever-growing opportunities for a huge range of technological applications and at the same time continue to pose some of the deepest scientific puzzles\cite{debenedetti_stillinger_nature_2001,engineering_materials,wang_review_2019}.
-At the heart of both the technological applicability and basic scientific challenges resides the intrinsically non-equilibrium and disordered nature of these materials.
+Disorder has profound implications for the properties of materials.
+It appears in various forms and emerges from a broad range of physical processes.
+In the context of solids, i.e.~materials that feature a finite shear modulus, one can consider disordered crystals and glassy solids.
+Disordered crystals feature long-range crystalline order, but short-range disorder in the form of impurities, vacancies, interstitials and other structural and/or compositional defects.
+Glasses, and other amorphous solids such as granular materials, are solids in which crystallization can be entirely avoided.
+Such materials offer ever-growing opportunities for a huge range of technological applications and at the same time continue to pose some of the deepest scientific puzzles~\cite{debenedetti_stillinger_nature_2001,engineering_materials,wang_review_2019}.

+At the heart of both the technological applicability and basic scientific challenges resides the intrinsically non-equilibrium and disordered nature of glasses.
 When a glass is formed by quickly cooling a liquid below its melting point, it avoids crystallization and attains a non-equilibrium disordered structure.
-The latter is not unique, but rather depends on the preparation process itself and consequently glasses of the very same composition can feature widely different physical properties that depend on the spontaneously emerging state of disorder\cite{Eran_mechanical_glass_transition,experimental_inannealability,Ediger_review_2017,Ozawa6656}.
-Similar history dependence emerges when a packing of grains is compressed to form a granular solid\cite{EPSTEIN1962, random_loose_packing}.
-Quantifying glassy disorder, in particular understanding its range of variability and the corresponding variability in the emerging physical properties --- such as elastic stiffness, plastic deformability, sound attenuation coefficient and heat transport --- pose great challenges\cite{experimental_inannealability,sticky_spheres_part_1,scattering_jcp_2021,LB_two_level_systems_prl_2020}.
+The latter is not unique, but rather depends on the formation process itself and consequently glasses of the very same composition can feature widely different physical properties that depend on the spontaneously emerging state of disorder~\cite{Eran_mechanical_glass_transition,experimental_inannealability,Ediger_review_2017,Ozawa6656}.
+Similar history dependence emerges when a packing of grains is compressed to form a granular solid~\cite{EPSTEIN1962,random_loose_packing}.
+Quantifying disorder in disordered solids, in particular understanding its range of variability and the corresponding variability in the emerging physical properties --- such as elastic stiffness, plastic deformability, sound attenuation coefficient and heat transport --- pose great challenges~\cite{experimental_inannealability,sticky_spheres_part_1,scattering_jcp_2021,LB_two_level_systems_prl_2020}.